 - Do not trigger multiple invoices in the same period as much as possible.

-- Maintain at least 7- 10 days gap between due dates of the invoices.
+- Maintain at least a 7- 10 days gap between the due dates of the invoices.

-For example, If for Billpayer A, the first invoice was issued on 1st August, with invoice due date as the 7th, the second invoice should ideally be sent after the 14th as this will give ample time for the previous direct debit to go through.
+For example, if Billpayer A's first invoice was issued on 1st August, with the invoice due date as the 7th, the second invoice should ideally be sent after the 14th as this will give ample time for the previous direct debit to go through.